zesty-io/zestyio-atom/README.md

 ### Still to be developed in Beta

 * ~~Fix requirement to quit and reopen Atom to activate the plugin~~
-* ~~Have tray show a synchronize button to get latest file code from the cloud~~ this is available by right clicking, using hte package dropdown, or shortcut ctrl + alt + g
+* ~~Have tray show a synchronize button to get latest file code from the cloud~~ this is available by right clicking, using the package dropdown, or shortcut ctrl + alt + g
-* Have tray show the model fields relative to the file you are working on
+* ~~Remote publishing button for views~~
-* Remote publishing button for views
+* ~~Have tray show a publish button for the file~~
-* Have tray show a publish button for the file
+* ~~Have publish trigger a cache refresh/destroy~~

 ### Planned for post production

 * Type ahead for Parsley models and fields to enmulate the expierence inline (see https://codersblock.com/blog/creating-an-autocomplete-plug-in-for-atom/ and https://github.com/lonekorean/atom-autocomplete-boilerplate/blob/master/lib/basic-provider.js)
-* Have publish trigger a cache refresh/destroy
+* Have tray show the model fields relative to the file you are working on
 * open old version of code from the cloud

 Submit feedback in the [zestyiodevs slack channel](https://chat.zesty.io/).